-The PDP-WT recommends modifying clause 9 of Annex A of the ICANN Bylaws to change the be included in the PDP Manual.
-Further guidance on the recommended duration, for example taking into account overlap with ICANN meetings, should be included in the PDP

-Bylaws while the minimum requirement of 21 days for other public comment periods should current practice that a summary and analysis of the public comments received is to be provided by the staff manager to the Working Group.
-The Working Group shall be responsible for reviewing and taking into consideration the public comments received.
+The PDP-WT recommends modifying clause 9 of Annex A of the ICANN Bylaws to reflect the current practice that a summary and analysis of the public comments received is to be provided by the staff manager to the Working Group.
+Such a summary and analysis of the public comments should be provided at the latest 30 days after the closing of the public comment period, absent exigent circumstances.
+The Working Group shall review and take into consideration the public comments received.